carbon-language/carbon-lang/llvm/docs/LangRef.rst

 particular byte value.

-Note that, unlike the standard libc function, the ``llvm.memset`` intrinsic does not return a value and takes extra alignment/volatile arguments.
+Note that, unlike the standard libc function, the ``llvm.memset`` intrinsic does not return a value and takes an extra volatile argument.
 Also, the destination can be in an arbitrary address space.

 Arguments:
 """"""""""